 The current Uniform Engine Fuels and Automotive Lubricants Inspection Law was recommended for adoption by the Conference in 2008.
-The table beginning on page 10 shows the status of adoption of the law.
-(Amended 2008)
+The table beginning on page 10, Section II.
+Uniformity of Laws and Regulations of Handbook 130 shows the status of adoption of the law.

-\The National Conference on Weights and Measures is supported by the National Institute of Standards and Technology in partial implementation of its statutory responsibility for "cooperation with the states in securing uniformity in weights and measures laws and methods of inspection."
+\The National Conference on Weights and Measures (NCWM) is supported by the National Institute of Standards and Technology (NIST) in partial implementation of its statutory responsibility for "cooperation with the states in securing uniformity in weights and measures laws and methods of inspection."